-Individuals with McArdle disease experience varying degrees of symptoms, ranging from mild exercise intolerance to severely limited exercise intolerance with fixed muscle weakness.
+Individuals with McArdle disease experience varying degrees of symptoms, ranging from mild physical activity intolerance to severely limited physical activity intolerance with fixed muscle weakness.

-Physically active individuals are much more likely to improve their exercise intolerance and ultimately the clinical course of the disease.
+Physically active individuals are much more likely to reduce their intolerance and ultimately the clinical course of the disease.
 However, in order to achieve this, patients must have access to proper clinical management.

 To raise awareness and provide support to patients and clinicians regarding the importance of regular physical activity (150 min/week).